 Across the state, Maryland State Troopers arrested a total of 71 impaired and/or drunk drivers, adding to the over 4,400 drunk driving arrests they have made so far this year.

 Young, old, famous, unknown, driver’s license or learner’s permit…DUI charges don’t discriminate.
 If you find yourself facing DUI charges, your future is at stake and your future starts NOW!
 You have no time to waste in finding the representation you need.
-Call Alpert Schreyer today for your free consultation.
+Call Alpert Schreyer today for your free case evaluation.
 We will review the facts and fight to get you the best outcome in your case.